ReluctantHacker/notes/cs/gitNotes.md

 git pull origin branName
 ```

 - **show history**: this command would show the history that you modified before that can be checkout. very useful.
-Here's some reference: https://www.atlassian.com/git/tutorials/rewriting-history/git-reflog
+Here's a [reference](https://www.atlassian.com/git/tutorials/rewriting-history/git-reflog)
 ```
 git reflog
 ```